nitaicharan/FrontendMentor-FAQAC1/README.md

 ## About project

-This project was a challenge of Frontend Mentor website called "Profile card component".
+This project was a challenge of Frontend Mentor website called "FAQ accordion card".

 - [Challenge][challenge-url]
 - [Solution][solution-url]